Skip to content

 In another study, one of the top detractors of brand loyalty was how a company treated its employees.
 Many consumers cited low pay, lack of benefits, and harsh working conditions as negative aspects of a brand.

 Those examples investigated social elements, but companies can also see benefits through environmental and governing efforts.
-For instance, two-thirds of consumers think about sustainability when they make purchases and say they’re willing to pay more for sustainable products — younger generations are the most eco-conscious.
-Environmental sustainability can appeal to these customers, building brand loyalty and increasing profits.
+For instance, some consumers say they’re willing to pay more for sustainable products — 9.7% more, on average.
+Environmental sustainability can appeal to these customers, especially the younger, more eco-conscious generations, building brand loyalty and increasing profits.

 Meanwhile, shareholders want to know they’re investing in companies that can adapt to changing socio-economic and environmental conditions while identifying strategic opportunities.
 ESG certification centers around the ideas of continuous improvement and long-term success.
 It can show shareholders that a company is a competitive partner with the know-how to make smart business decisions in the face of evolving demands.